TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highioutilization.md

 ORDER BY end_time DESC;
 ```

-If the IO usage is above 80% you have two options:
+If the IO usage is above 80%, you have two options:

-* Option 1: Upgrade the compute size or service tier.
+* Option 1: Upgrade the compute size or service tier
-* Option 2: Identify and tune the queries consuming the most IO.
+* Option 2: Identify and tune the queries consuming the most IO

 ### **How To identify the top IO consuming queries**

 When identifying IO performance issues, the top wait types associated with IO issues are:

-* PAGEIOLATCH_*
-For data file IO issues (including PAGEIOLATCH_SH, PAGEIOLATCH_EX, PAGEIOLATCH_UP).
+* **PAGEIOLATCH_**: For data file IO issues (including PAGEIOLATCH_SH, PAGEIOLATCH_EX, PAGEIOLATCH_UP).
 If the wait type name has IO in it, it points to an IO issue.
 If there is no IO in the page latch wait name, it points to a different type of problem (for example, tempdb contention).
-* WRITE_LOG
-For transaction log IO issues.
+* **WRITE_LOG**: For transaction log IO issues

 Use the [sys.dm_exec_requests](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql?view=sql-server-ver15) or [sys.dm_os_waiting_tasks](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-os-waiting-tasks-transact-sql?view=sql-server-ver15) to see the wait_type and wait_time.